MolecularMatch/mm-public-scripts/blog/publication2018/Publication2018.md

 The intrinsic score on a publication has several factors:

 1. Journal Impact Factor
-2. Number of citations
+2. Number of citations (PubMed Central citation count)
 3. Number of assertions within MM where curators added this publication
-4. Number of evidence items in CIViC referencing this publication
+4. Number (and quality) of evidence items in CIViCdb.org referencing this publication
 5. Publication Types (scores adjust up or down)
+6. Trial Types (scores adjust up or down)

 The extrinsic score of publications is calculated when matching your search criteria to information on the abstract.
 For example, terms matched in the title are given more score than terms found lower in the abstract, like in the methods.

-##### Publication Types and their score adjustments
+##### Publication Types and Trial Types for score adjustments

-Publications get automatically, or manually, assigned a type.
-This type influences the intrinsic score.
+Publications get automatically, or manually, assigned types.
+Types influences the intrinsic score.

-Publication Types (as of April 2018)
-- In patients  **25 points**
-- Clinical Trial  25
-- Expert Reviewed Recommendation Paper  15
-- Case Study  3
-- Practice Guideline  2
-- Consensus Development Conference  2
-- Rationale and design  -5
-- mouse model  -5
-- Webcasts  -5
-- Editorial  -5
-- Cell-line  -10
-- In-vitro  -10
-- Quality of Life  -10
-- Comment  -10
-- Letter  -10
-- Historical Article  -10
-- Biography  -10
-- Patient Education Handout  -10
-- Video-Audio Media  -10
-- Classical Article  -10
-- Observational Study  -10
-- Drosophila  -10
-- Method paper  -20
-- Retracted Publication  -50
+The highest scoring publications will be those of clinical utility.
+That is if they correspond to clinical trials (higher phases scoring higher), interventional treatments, practice guidelines, case studies, consensuses, etc. And lower scoring publications that have to do with animal models, cell-line, observational research only, etc.

+Publication ranking has been validated through hundreds of test suites.
+Test suites are basically patient cases (gene + condition), and we use them to check and adjust the ranking of publications so that the most relevant come up first.

 ---------

+##### Journals

+We will acquire any publication from any journal if it is relevant to cancer conditions and mutations that we index.
+Though some journals are automatically imported on a weekly basis because.

-Journals automatically imported (as of April 2018):
+Journals automatically imported (as of July 2019):

 - Advances in cancer research
 - American Society of Clinical Oncology educational book / ASCO.
 American Society of Clinical Oncology.
 Meeting
 - American journal of cancer research